 The release of the Chinese lanterns was a real highlight of the evening.
 All the guests eagerly taking turns to release their lantern.
 The portable gas blow torch certainly helped to ensure a steady release of the lanterns.
 The night sky was pitch black and cloud-free.
 This was great, as it meant you could see a string of lanterns rising up into the sky.
 The lanterns looked like a string of pearls twinkling away into the distance!

 It was a spectacular sight to see one hundred lanterns released one after the other.
 I’ve not seen this at any other weddings but I highly recommend this as a fun and entertaining alternative to a fireworks display!

 This is a chapter from the wedding video showing the release of one hundred Chinese lanterns during the evening reception of Gavin and Lusia’s wedding day.

-Here’s a few wedding photos taken from Lusia and Gavin’s Dean Park Hotel wedding film:
+Here’s a few still images taken from Lusia and Gavin’s Dean Park Hotel wedding video: